IBM-Blockchain-Archive/connectathon/README.md

   ```
   docker ps
   ```
-  Assuming you have no other processes running, you should see three distinct containers.
-One for your peer, one for the marbles app, and one for the marbles chaincode running on your peer.
+  Assuming you have no other processes running, you should see two distinct containers.
+One for your peer and one for the marbles application.

   Open up a browser and visit `localhost:3000`.
 This will take you to an initial administrative screen.
 Login as the `admin` at the bottom of the